dsdanielpark/Bard-API/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

+## Shifting Service Policies: Bard and Google's Dynamics
+Bard's service status and Google's API interfaces are in constant flux. *The number of replies is currently limited, but certain users,* such as those utilizing VPNs or proxy servers, have reported slightly higher message caps.
+Adaptability is crucial in navigating these dynamic service policies.
+Please note that the cookie values used in this package are not official API values.

 ## Bugs and Issues
 Sincerely grateful for any reports on new features or bugs.
 Your valuable feedback on the code is highly appreciated.